hoonzis/KoExtensions/README.md

 ```

 ###Histogram chart###
 Histogram show the distribution of values over the given range.
 This chart takes as input a single array of data.
 Several chart options can be passed to the chart.
 In order to analyze the distribution of the data and even detect the outliers in the data.
-More details about the method used by this chart can be found on this blog.
+More details about the method used by this chart can be found on [my blog](http://hoonzis.blogspot.com/2014/05/detecting-extreme-values.html).You can as well check the [demo application](https://github.com/hoonzis/KoExtensions/blob/master/testpages/HistogramExample.html).

 ![alt text][histogram]
 [histogram]: http://hoonzis.github.com/KoExtensions/img/histogram.PNG